Mr007ok/Hotel-Booking-System/README.md

 A web-based Hotel Booking System for managing guest bookings, rooms, and payments.
 Features include room selection, automated payment calculations, booking updates, search functionality, and a booking summary.
 Built with HTML, CSS, and JavaScript, with data stored locally in localStorage.

-This **Hotel Booking System** is a web-based application designed to streamline the management of hotel bookings, guests, rooms, and payments.
-The system offers a user-friendly interface for adding, updating, and viewing bookings, along with a **Booking Summary** for quick insights on total bookings and payment collected.

 ## Table of Contents
 1. [Overview](#overview)